About Virginia College

 - Virginia College in Columbus, Georgia - opened October 2011

-- Virginia College School of Business and Health in Knoxville, Tennessee - opened Jaunary 2012
+- Virginia College in Knoxville, Tennessee - opened January 2012

 - Virginia College in Tulsa, Oklahoma - opened January 2012